raggleton/PythiaPlotter/docs/graphs_representations.rst

 This is not the only possible assignment of particles to a direct graph however.
 Whilst natural from a theoretical particle physics persepctive, one can pose an alternate formulation.
-If we choose to represent each particle as a node, then all parent-daughter relationships can be denoted with a directed edge.
+If we choose to represent each particle as a node, then each parent-daughter relationships can be denoted with a directed edge.
-In the example above of Higgs decaying to a pair of taus, we can also denote this as:
+In the example above of Higgs decaying to a pair of taus, there are two (parent, child) relationships, (Higgs, tau), so we can denote this as:

 .. graphviz::